rern/RuneAudio_Addons/guideline.md

 - omit for both versions compatible

 **`'needspace'`**
-- downloaded packages + installed files plus downloaded + decompress files
+- MB: downloaded packages files + installed files + downloaded files + decompress files
+- omit for 1 MB or less

 **`'buttonlabel'`** - for non-install only
 - `'Link'` - for information only (open `'sourceurl'`)